 In the 1990s John Krakauer was a contributor to Outside Magazine, a renowned adventure publication when in 1996 they asked him to join a guided team to ascend Mount Everest.
 Krakauer was an accomplished mountaineer so it was hardly a routine assignment but nothing out of the norm for him.

 The last few decades have seen an incredible increase in the number of people wanting to climb the World’s tallest peak, and in the height of the Himalayan climbing season, there can be a long line of climbers waiting to make their final ascent of the summit, which is a potential opportunity for calamity.
-Additionally, the tour companies and guides who lead these adventure are under a lot of pressure to help their clients, some of whom are not the most experienced of mountaineers to reach the summit of Everest.
+Additionally, the tour companies and guides who lead these adventures are under a lot of pressure to help their clients, some of whom are not the most experienced of mountaineers to reach the summit of Everest.

 Krakauer was in a team led by Rob Hall.
 At the same time, another team was attempting the ascent led by Scott Fischer.
 Both men successfully guided clients to the summit but experienced severe difficulty during the descent as a massive storm hit the mountain.
 A number of people died including Hall and Fischer.
 Krakauer initially captured his experience in an article for Outside Magazine but later expanded his initial story into the book ‘Into Thin Air’ which included the personal stories of fellow survivors of the disaster.